tomszar/farmer_welder_metabolomics/README.md

 mkdir data
 ```

-And place the following data files into the `data` folder.
-All of these files can be found in the Penn State Roar's path `mah546/default/datasets/welder_farmer_study/`
+And copy all the files located in the Penn State Roar's path `mah546/default/datasets/welder_farmer_study/`

 ## Results